Fall 2023 Charitable Grant Fund Applications Are Open!

-The Outdoor Gear Exchange Charitable Grant Fund's mission is to enhance outdoor recreation opportunities in Vermont communities by partnering with qualified organizations that focus on land conservation, land access, trail development and outdoor educational programming.
+The Outdoor Gear Exchange Charitable Grant Fund's mission is to enhance outdoor recreation opportunities in Vermont communities by partnering with qualified organizations that focus on land conservation, lowering barriers to the outdoors, trail development and outdoor educational programming.

-At Outdoor Gear Exchange, we believe access to and conservation of our natural landscapes is critical to the health of Vermont’s communities, many of which remain underserved and underfunded by traditional state services and educational entities.
-Our Charitable Grant Fund looks to provide resources to nonprofits aligned with our own vision for better outdoor access and education.
+At Outdoor Gear Exchange, we believe lowering barriers to and conservation of our natural landscapes is critical to the health of Vermont’s communities, many of which remain underserved and underfunded by traditional state services and educational entities.
+Our Charitable Grant Fund looks to provide resources to nonprofits aligned with our own vision for greater outdoor access and education.

 Awardees are selected through an internal juried process looking to identify projects for which the grant will make the most positive impact.

 We are thrilled about the number of applications that we receive during each grant cycle.
 We do ask, however, that your project meets this list of guidelines before you apply:

 - The awarded grant will have a substantively positive financial impact for your organization, and be significant in bringing your project to completion.

 - Your project will have a tangible, positive impact on our local (in or around the state of Vermont) recreational community.

-- We preferentially support projects that provide infrastructural developments related to trail access or conservation.
+- We preferentially support the non-administrative aspects of projects that provide infrastructural developments related to trail access or conservation.
 Examples include: The construction of composting outhouses along the Northern Forest Canoe Trail, building and maintaining bridges on Fellowship of the Wheel mountain bike trails, and the establishment of a picnic area on the Mill Trail Property.

 - For applicants with an education focus, we seek to fund public/nonprofit educational programming that fosters an appreciation for the natural world and/or outdoor recreation.